 Accountability Capital redefines what active investing means and what active investment managers should be doing.
 We don’t think hope is a viable strategy and yet that is what investing strategies are largely based on.
 Investors, whether institutional or individual, tend to buy stock and hope the share price goes up at some point.
 Needless to say that is not much of a strategy.

 Traditionally, "active investing" has simply meant making deliberate choice to deviate from the characteristics of the relevant benchmark.
 At Accountability Capital our objective is to be a catalyst for improved share price performance.
 We bring solutions and ideas to improve shareholder returns.
-When underperforming board or CEO fails to listen to our concerns and advice, we work with our fellow shareholders and seek to replace the board.
+When an underperforming board or management fails to listen to our concerns and advice, we work with our fellow shareholders and seek to replace the board.

 We believe investors in many Canadian companies suffer from the absence of truly active investment managers who seek and demand accountability and result.
 The lack of truly active investment management, combined with low quality corporate directors and executives which are prevalent in Canadian companies, have resulted in persistent and significant investment losses for many investors.